Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 How To Build This Bowl

-Fan the strawberries along one edge, sprinkle sunflower seeds over the top, and finish with the treat.
+Fan the strawberries along one edge.
+Sprinkle sunflower seeds over the top.
+Finish the treat.

 Prep Time: 10 mins | Cook Time: 20 mins | Serves: 1 medium-large dog

-If your pup has a sensitive stomach, introduce the raw yolk slowly — start with just half.
-And always source your sunflower seeds hulled.
-Those shells are a choking hazard nobody wants to deal with on a Tuesday morning.
+My guy has a sensitive tummy, so I’d start with just half the yolk, and get hulled sunflower seeds… the shells are a choking hazard, nobody wants to deal with that on a Tuesday morning.

 📸 Photo credit: Instagram @2braincellss